A Guide to Job Hunting – Through the Eyes of a Recruiter

 Can we help you?

-We do not subscribe to the idea of having your CV professionally written, save your money!
-CV’s are so subjective – each person be it a line manager or recruiter has a different opinion on what they like or dislike.
-Send us a copy or a link to your resume / CV / online profile to firstname.lastname@example.org we would be happy to discuss your options
+We don’t recommend having your CV professionally written, save your money!
+CV’s are so subjective, each person be it a line manager or recruiter has a different opinion on what they like or dislike.
+Send us a copy or a link to your CV or online profile and we will be happy to discuss your options.